kenmori/JavaScript/README.md

     if (obj.hasOwnProperty(prop)) {              // if this object already contains the property, we are done return true;
     }
-    for (var p in obj) {                         // otherwise iterate on all the properties of this object if (obj.hasOwnProperty(p) &&               // and as soon as you find the property you are looking for, return true hasOwnDeepProperty(obj[p], prop)) {
+    for (let p in obj) {                         // otherwise iterate on all the properties of this object if (obj.hasOwnProperty(p) &&               // and as soon as you find the property you are looking for, return true hasOwnDeepProperty(obj[p], prop)) {
         return true;